TP-Link - Deco XE75

 r/HomeNetworking • What router or mesh system can cover my 4 floor 1850sqft townhouse?
 My linksys router is terrible and is constantly disconnecting from important meetings. ->The cheapest will be TP-Link but everyone will tell you to stay away from them because they're under fire by the US Government right now and might be banned from being sold in the US.
 I'm personally riding my Deco system out until that time comes though.

-r/firewalla • What is a simple but solid WiFi mesh system that is compatible with Firewalla in router mode? ->if you want speed, you definitely need deco in each room. if you just want coverage, whatever I guess. get the one you can afford, just make sure that the deco your buying is gigabit capable, at least the main deco that is going to connect to your ISP provided CPE ONT, tapos you can go cheap with the satelite/slave devices to widen the coverage.
+r/HomeNetworking • What is Best cheap mesh system ? ->if you want speed, you definitely need deco in each room. if you just want coverage, whatever I guess. get the one you can afford, just make sure that the deco your buying is gigabit capable, at least the main deco that is going to connect to your ISP provided CPE ONT, tapos you can go cheap with the satelite/slave devices to widen the coverage.